 - Meeting the academic department's admission standards, and receiving a recommendation for admission to their program.

 After you are admitted

 If you are admitted to your graduate program, you will then be asked to provide an official copy of your college transcripts, sent directly from each previous school to our office at the address below.
-The University of Utah accepts electronic transcripts as official from the following agencies only: Docufide by Parchment, National Student Clearinghouse, AVOW and Scrip-Safe.
-Please send electronic transcripts to firstname.lastname@example.org.
+The University of Utah accepts electronic transcripts as official from the following agencies only: Docufide by Parchment, National Student Clearinghouse, AVOW, Utah Transcript and Record Exchange (UTREx), and Scrip-Safe.
+Please send electronic transcripts to email@example.com.

 Office of Admissions, Graduate Admissions Division